ethereum/ethereum-org-website/src/content/security/index.md

 sidebar: true
 ---

-## Staying Safe on Ethereum
+## Ethereum security and scams {#introduction}

 With interest in cryptocurrencies growing, learning best practices when using cryptocurrency is essential.
 Crypto can be fun and exciting, but there are also serious risks.
 If you put in this small amount of upfront work, you can mitigate these risks.

 <Divider />

-## Web Security 101
+## Web security 101 {#web-security}

-### Use strong passwords
+### Use strong passwords {#use-strong-passwords}

-Over 80% of account hacks are a result of weak or stolen passwords.
+[Over 80% of account hacks are a result of weak or stolen passwords](https://cloudnine.com/ediscoverydaily/electronic-discovery/80-percent-hacking-related-breaches-related-password-issues-cybersecurity-trends/).
 A long combination of characters, numbers and symbols is best to keep your accounts secure.

 A common mistake individuals make is using a combination of two to three common, related dictionary words.
-Passwords like this are insecure because they are prone to a simple hacking technique known as a [dictionary attack](<[https://en.wikipedia.org/wiki/Dictionary_attack](https://en.wikipedia.org/wiki/Dictionary_attack)>).
+Passwords like this are insecure because they are prone to a simple hacking technique known as a [dictionary attack](https://en.wikipedia.org/wiki/Dictionary_attack).

 ```md
 Example of a weak password: CuteFluffyKittens!